Beautiful Grand Place in Brussels

 Right before the street begins to curve, head straight down the steps to Mont des Arts (or Kunstberg in Dutch).

-From the top of the steps, take in a spectacular view looking down onto a manicured garden, the Royal Library of Belgium, the National Archive and various forms of art.
+From the top of the steps, take in a spectacular view looking down onto a manicured garden, the Royal Library of Belgium, the National Archive, and various forms of art.

 Wonderful views of the park and the tower at Grand Place in the distance

-Make sure to walk over to the Carillon of the Mont des Arts on the right-hand side.
 It is a clock tower arched over the Mont des Arts street, has 24 bells and 12 figurines that mark the hours.

 Carillon of the Mont des Arts